ethereumjs/ethereumjs-monorepo/docs/API.md

 #### fastSynchronizer.fetch(first, last) ⇒ <code>Promise</code>
 Fetch all headers with block numbers ranings from first to last.
 Returns a promise that resolves once all headers are downloaded.
-TO DO: Actually insert headers into the blockchain.

 **Kind**: instance method of [<code>FastSynchronizer</code>](#module_sync.FastSynchronizer)